China–Finland relations: History

 Along with Sweden and Denmark, Finland was one of the first Western countries to recognize the People's Republic of China and form diplomatic relations with the country in 1950.
 The embassy in Beijing was opened in April 1952, and the first resident Finnish ambassador to China, Helge von Knorring, presented his letter of credence to Mao Zedong on 9 May 1952.

 Later that same year, an economic department headed by Olavi J. Mattila was opened at the embassy to foster the development of trade relations.
 As a consequence, Finland became the first capitalist country to sign a bilateral trade agreement with the People's Republic of China in 1953.

 These steps, as well as Finland's staunch support for PRC's membership in the UN, formed a solid basis to the nations' relations well into the 1980s.
 Since the early 1990s, there has been at least one official minister-level state visit from Finland to China each year.

+In January 2018, China unveiled its Arctic policy document, which outlined and rationalized Beijing's interests in Arctic matters and details its proposal for a "Polar Silk Road" as a continuation of its Belt and Road Initiative (BRI).
+However, Finland has not officially engaged in the BRI, notwithstanding the attempts of certain private Finnish organizations to associate themselves with the BRI.

+In 2017, Xi Jinping made a visit to Finland.
+In that same year, China leased two giant pandas to Ähtäri Zoo as a gesture of goodwill and friendship to commemorate Finland's centenary of independence.
+This act was recognized at the time as a furtherance of China's 'panda diplomacy'.
+However, the financial challenges faced by the zoo led to the pandas' premature departure in 2024.
+Julie Yu-Wen Chen, a professor at the University of Helsinki, noted that this “was not a diplomatic failure but a case in which non‑state actors engaged with China on overly simplistic terms, without fully considering the broader economic, political, and diplomatic implications.”

 President of the Republic of Finland, Alexander Stubb, paid a state visit to China from 28 to 31 October 2024.
 President Stubb met President of China, Xi Jinping, in Beijing.

 In November 2024, Finnish authorities investigated a Chinese shipping vessel, the Yi Peng 3, in the Baltic Sea after it was found in the vicinity of two severed undersea fiber-optic data cables and suspected of sabotage.